-DHS offers a variety of training opportunities to employees, including academic programs, leader development, career development, and technical skills training.
+DHS offers a variety of opportunities to employees, including academic programs, leader development, career development, and technical skills training.
 DHS employees should visit their Learning and Development program office for more information about any of the opportunities listed below.

 Academic Programs cultivate creative homeland security strategic analysis and decision-making skills through high quality, fully accredited graduate degree programs at Department of Defense Senior Service Schools and other academic institutions.

 The Department offers a number of formal and informal mentoring programs in all components and across all occupational functions.
 The DHS Mentoring Programs are formal programs that provide enriching experiences through reciprocal relationships and opportunities for personal and professional growth while sharing knowledge, leveraging skills and cultivating talent.
 The programs provide a series of developmental experiences for matched mentoring pairs.
-Through the mentoring relationship, mentors have the opportunity to guide and share experiences, knowledge, and skills which will contribute to the mentee’s growth.
+Through the mentoring relationship, mentors have the opportunity to guide and share experiences, knowledge, and skills that will contribute to the mentee’s growth.
 Mentoring relationships require time, commitment, and clear plans of action.

-The DHS Senior Executive Service Candidate Development Program prepares high-performing individuals for positions in DHS’s Senior Executive Service through an intensive 12-18 month leadership development program.
+The DHS Senior Executive Service Candidate Development Program prepares high-performing individuals for positions in DHS’s Senior Executive Service (SES) through an intensive 12-18 month leadership development program.